emannuelalmeida/sokoban-game-lua/README.md

 - A movement counter. - DONE
 - A highscore screen.
 - Scale factor and sprite size dynamic - ALMOST DONE
-- Camera view to move inside bigger maps
 - Center screen to fit better - DONE
-- A proper menu :).
+- A proper menu - HALF DONE
 - Fix all this weird screen changing bugs - DONE

 For 3.0:

+- Camera view to move inside bigger maps
+- Sounds.
 - Packaging.
-- Sounds.
 - CI/CD.
 - Select map from menu (and different difficulties).